RenaSchott/Project2-JSGame/README.md

 - DevTools
   - were used to inspect the code during the development process and to check the accessibility
 - W3C CSS Validator (Jigsaw)
-  - was used to validate the css code
+  - was used to validate the CSS code
 - W3C HTML Validator
   - was used to validate the HTML code
 - JSHint, a JavaScript Code Quality Tool